 If you want to make a complicated project multiple times, you may want to make a custom fixture.
 This is especially true if your project requires machining more than one side of the object.
-A fixture that is specially made for that project can securely hold your part, while also precisely positioning it so that multiple machining operations all align with each other.
+A fixture that is specially made for your project can securely hold your part, while precisely positioning it so that multiple machining operations all align with each other.
 It can also greatly simplify the process of attaching your material to the bed.
 Many industrial manufacturers make custom fixtures to speed up the process of making their parts.
-This guide will show you the basics of making custom fixtures, and it assumes that you already have some experience with milling.

 A custom fixture is generally comprised of a piece of material bolted to the bed, with a shape cut out of the middle to hold the object that will be milled.
 Many custom fixtures have locking mechanisms that can be tightened to secure the material being milled.